DataBiosphere/terra-app/README.md

 # Longer description of the app.
 Informational only.
 description: |
-  Jupyter
+  Jupyter Notebook, Python and R kernels, GATK packages

 # Version of the app.
 Informational only.
 version: 1.0.14

 # List of services the app exposes.
-# NOTE: currently only one service is allowed.
+# NOTE: currently only one service is supported by the helm chart.
 In the future we may explore multi-service apps.
 services:
   jupyter:
     # The app docker image.
 Required.